top of page

 jourUNfixe – Ausdrucksmalen

-With Ele Möller-Janik and guests.
+with Ele Möller-Janik

 The art of expressive painting is not to paint what I want, but to want what I paint!